helen-zhu/helen-zhu.github.io/index.md

 A few facts that you won't find on my C.V. are that I love biking and exploring the city, particularly the museums, and finding new restaurants!

 Like many graduate students, I love to caffeinate and meet new people.
-Please get in touch if you would to chat!
+Please get in touch if you would like to chat!

 {:.center}
 {% endcapture %}